-- .
+.
 The long term absence of natural disturbances such as grazing or fire, which can result in a grassland condition that is low in growth vigor, resistance to pathogens, and susceptible to invasive weedy species;

-- .
-Limited natural predators;

-- .
-Wildfire:

-- .
+.
 Invasive weeds;

-- .
-Loose pets;

-- .
-Diseases carried by wildlife or insects to humans; - .
-Larvicide and insecticide applications, primarily mosquito control; - .
-Utility and other access easements; - .
-A limited public understanding of the current and potential natural functions of the site and how human activities may impact those functions (which may result in lack of support for, or compliance with, appropriate management strategies);

 .
-Off-trail recreational use;
+A limited public understanding of the current and potential natural functions of the site and how human activities may impact those functions (which may result in lack of support for, or compliance with, appropriate management .
+Recreational or educational activities in strategies); previously undisturbed wildlife areas; .
+Off-trail recreational use; .
+Vandalism